-- An MSc or PhD in a quantitative discipline (e.g. computer science, bioinformatics, computational biology, physics, statistics, engineering or mathematics) or an MSc / PhD in a biomedical subject with relevant computational experience; - Evidence of developing and delivering training / teaching others in computational biology / data science methods, for example through presentations or tutorials; - Experience of working in a Linux / Unix command line environment - Demonstrable experience of programming / software development in Python or R; - Demonstrable data analysis / data science experience in Python or R; - Excellent communication / interpersonal skills, including experience in both working with expert users and supporting novice users; - Excellent organisational skills managing both time and records effectively;
+- An MSc or PhD in a quantitative discipline (e.g. computer science, bioinformatics, computational biology, physics, statistics, engineering or mathematics) or an MSc / PhD in a biomedical subject with relevant computational experience; - Evidence of developing and delivering training / teaching others in computational biology / data science methods, for example through presentations or tutorials; - Ability to manage own academic research and associated activities; - Experience of working in a Linux / Unix command line environment; - Demonstrable experience of programming / software development in Python or R; - Demonstrable data analysis / data science experience in Python or R; - Excellent communication / interpersonal skills, including experience in both working with expert users and supporting novice users; - Excellent organisational skills managing both time and records effectively.